 Imagine you’ve got a side hustle selling greeting cards and gifts.
 It’s going well, so you quit your job and go all in.
 Then, within a month, a global pandemic strikes and all the events you’d signed up to have been cancelled.
 That’s what happened to SaVonne Anderson from New Jersey-based Aya Paper Co in early 2020.

 Despite the major curveball, Aya’s had a year that many small businesses dream of – going from zero to 40+ stockists in 12 months, Nordstrom, Kohl’s and Macy’s included.
+Here are the skills she’s had to master.

 ‘When we were late [with orders], we had to make calls to say, “We're still shipping it, but it's gonna be a little bit delayed.”
 I've realised that communicating is so important, especially when you're working with big brands.
 Because I think they know what they're getting into – they're working with a young brand.
 They know we haven't done this before; they know that we have a small [office] space.
 So there's some flexibility.
 And we just kinda played that up.
 Every time it was like, “We're small, we're figuring it out!”’